Frequently Asked Questions

 Will it cost more to have a vegetarian, vegan or gluten free menu?

 For the most part it will not.
 We are happy to make accommodations for dietary needs and work it into whichever menu is chosen.
 If there are many folks who have these needs the cost may go up but typically with a couple special diets the menu costs will stay the same.

 How much booze can I bring and where do I store it?

 Where can I get booze in Flagstaff?

-Beaver Street Liquor will have what you're looking for.
+Beaver Street Liquor will have all the beer, wine and spirits you're looking for.
 They can accommodate any custom order and will deliver to Ceiba at no charge.